licheng5625/data-science-task/README.md

 ```
 ### results
 I use the main character Pierre as test.
 The best character to him is Mary Bolkonskaya and worst is Dolokhov.
 They will have some drama in other chapters following.
-The most frequent mentioned togather character is Prince Anatole.
+The most frequent mentioned togather character is Prince Anatole.<br />
 From the figure you can see Dolokhov meet Pierre in a bar in chapter 9.
 And they have no connecation after that.
-And sentiment score of Prince Anatole keeps changing in different chapters.
+And sentiment score of Prince Anatole keeps changing in different chapters.<br />
 ![figure](https://github.com/licheng5625/data-science-task/blob/master/result.png) )

 ### limitations
 I did not read the book before.
 I cannot explain what happened causes the sentiment score increasing or decreasing........(I watched the TV show though)

 The story is too short to describe all the characters.
 Their story is still going on.
-It would be interesting to add following chapters and to see if the sentiment between Helene and Pierre rises up and falls down to negative .
+It would be interesting to add following chapters and to see if the sentiment between Helene and Pierre rises up and falls down to negative .<br />

 We only caculate 3 lines but those content might not relevent to those characters or there are more lines about them.
 We should caculate the score per event between two characters.
-Then we need like event detection etc.
+Then we need like event detection etc.<br />
 We didn't consider the different weights of sentiment in different chapter - a fading model.
 The sentiment score of chapter 1 should not be same value as current chapter.
-We could add more weight for near chapter and ignore the sentiment score from far far ealier chapters
+We could add more weight for near chapter and ignore the sentiment score from far far ealier chapters<br />

 ## Summarize paragraphs
 I knew a algorithm for summarizing text when I did master thesis.
 It called [Textrank]( https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf).
 It is similar to pagerank.
 But my experience is Textrank is not suitble for short text.
 So I tried to run it to summarize each chapter , the result is meanless